j123b567/scpi-parser/README.md

 Reading strings is now more correct but it needs secondary copy buffer.
 You can use function `SCPI_ParamCopyText` to correctly handle strings like `"normal ""quoted"" normal"` will be converted to `normal "quoted" normal`.

 It is now possible to use `SCPI_ParamArbitraryBlock` and `SCPI_ResultArbitraryBlock` to work with binary data input and output.

+Test callback is removed from context.
+You should now reimplement whole `*TST?` command callback.

 Usage
 ---------------